top of page

 This thesis explores how the exponential growth in communication technology is changing the way we interact with tangible and intangible spaces.

 The project envisions a dystopian future where users are prisoners of their technologies.
-The project addresses issues such as privacy and domesticity in a satirical way by constructing a “tech company” and how it uses strategies to capitalize on its users.
+The project addresses issues such as privacy and domesticity in a satirical way by constructing a fictional “tech company”, presenting it in a performative way to expand on how it uses strategies to capitalize on its users.

 Britton Memorial Awards Thesis Prize,